jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.13.7 HortonStreamOrder

-Assigns the Horton stream order to each tributary in a stream network.
+Assigns the Horton stream order to each tributary in a stream network..

 *Parameters*: